“We fight with our friends in a beautiful way.”

 The band was plagued by countless line-up changes, and during one of these transitions, “the” Taylor joined the band and I started playing keyboards.
 I barely knew what I was doing as far as notes, and what gear I could scrounge from others’ kindness had limited amounts of soundscape possibilities.
 My second show was opening for A Flock of Seagulls.

-Many shows and years later, as well as numerous bassists, and after a hiatus of over a decade hiatus, we got back together for a reunion stint which included performing at the Taste of Rochester, Infringement Festival in Buffalo, and Rochester’s Park Ave Fest three times.
+Many shows and years later, as well as numerous bassists, and after a hiatus of over a decade, we got back together for a reunion stint which included performing at the Taste of Rochester, Infringement Festival in Buffalo, and Rochester’s Park Ave Fest three times.
 We also recorded an EP with Rupert Greenall, the keyboardist from the Fixx, and I got to edit some live videos together from several amateur sources.